ishi-ta-lal/Linkedin-Post-Generator/README.md

 -   **Customizable Templates**: Offers flexibility to tailor outputs to match user preferences.
 -   **Multilingual Support**: Create posts in multiple languages to reach a global audience.
 -   **User-Friendly Interface**: Simplifies the process of generating content with an intuitive design.
--   **Open-Source**: Built with a community-driven approach, inviting contributions from developers worldwide.

 Table of Contents 📚
 --------------------